 What is important is whether there is balance in the relationship.

 Childhood strongly influences whether people unconsciously seek out codependent relationships when they are older.
-Studies have shown that people raised in dysfunctional families or with a chronically ill parent are at a high risk of becoming codependent.
+Studies have shown that people raised in dysfunctional families or with a chronically ill parent are at high risk of becoming codependent.
 Additionally, children who were abandoned or abused or have parents with a disorder tend to look for similar relationships as an adult.
 Codependent people grow up believing that loving and caring for someone is about sacrificing oneself, so that is what they do in order to remain in a relationship.

 Taking care of a loved one is important and often necessary, but codependency is problematic for everyone involved.
 The codependent puts the other person’s needs above his or her own welfare, which can lead to mental health disorders or substance abuse problems on the part of the codependent.
 Furthermore, the person with the problem that is enabled by the codependent does not get the help he or she needs, so the problem only worsens.
 As the person becomes more dependent upon the codependent’s help, the codependent feels more needed, which becomes a vicious cycle where no one receives help.

-Codependency requires treatment just as substance abuse, addiction, mental health, or eating disorders need treatment.
+Codependency requires treatment just as substance abuse, addiction and mental health disorders need treatment.
 Psychotherapy is an important treatment tool that can help a person with codependent behavior patterns learn to overcome self-destructive habits and have healthier relationships.
 A person must recognize the compulsion and destructive patterns leading to the codependency issues.
 Often, there are underlying emotional and behavioral issues, typically from childhood, that must be addressed in order for codependents to stop their destructive behavior.
 Treatment for codependency also puts an emphasis on how to love oneself and learn to put oneself first.
 For some people, leaving the relationship is the most important step he or she can take in order to regain control and help oneself.

 Although there are support groups for codependency, it is hard to find dedicated codependency treatment centers.
 Some facilities, such as Sovereign Health, offer family therapy in order to help rebuild relationships.
 Sometimes, a person does not realize that he or she has codependency problems.
 Undergoing family and relationship counseling with the person who has entered a treatment program can help rebuild the relationship as well as identify and work on codependency behavioral patterns.
 It is helpful for families to go through therapy together in order to recognize the destructive behavioral patterns that contributed to the issues, in addition to individual therapy for each person’s own issues.
-If a codependent person has mental health or substance abuse problems of his or her own, then entering a treatment program such as the ones at Sovereign Health can help with those problems as well as the codependency.
+If a codependent person has mental health or substance abuse problems of their own, entering a treatment program such as ours at Sovereign Health can help with those problems as well as the codependency.